andrewjesaitis/hexbug-tracker/README.md

 ### Trajectory Calculation

-The last three points on the smoothed path approximate the hexbug's current velocity and turning angle.
+The last three points on the smoothed path approximate the hexbug's current heading and turning angle.
 Using these, we advance the hexbug prediction for 60 frames, keeping the turning angle until it bounces off a wall, after which it moves in a straight line.
+The median speed in the training data is 10 pixels per frame, which we use for the distance between predicted points, except as described in the Bouncing section below.

 See hexbug\_path.py